josjsjen/orbit-trial-tutorials/pt4-recalibration.md

 ## The Solution

 With what we did in **Challenge 1** earlier we actually have the ability to recalibrate the model easily.
 The model package that we deployed has an entrypoint for model recalibration, which will try trigger the `train(...)` function to run and create a new model.
-Recall that the `train(...)` function is expecting two arguments: start and end dates of the training period.
+Recall that the `def train(...)` function is expecting two arguments: start and end dates of the training period.

 First, we need to determine the time range of data with which we want to recalibrate the model:
 * Identify the **current date** in the simulated environment.
 This is the `end_date` of our recalibration